News and Events

 Fotini Christia moderated a talk on February 19, 2013, titled "Contrasting Secular & Religious Agenda Terror and Guerrilla Warfare: From Che Guevara to Osama bin Laden."
 Dr. Jonathan Fine was the guest speaker.
 This event was co-sponsored by the MIT Security Studies Program and MISTI MIT-Israel.

-Barry Posen and Carol Saivetz were among the participants at Starr Forum: The Fate of the Reset: a roundtable discussion on the future of US-Russian Relations, February 14, 2013. more information
+Barry Posen and Carol Saivetz were among the participants at Starr Forum: The Fate of the Reset: a roundtable discussion on the future of US-Russian Relations, February 14, 2013. more information video of the event

 Richard Samuels gave a talk at Harvard University on February 5, 2013.
 The topic: his forthcoming book, 3.11: Disaster and Change in Japan.